Extracorporeal Shockwave Therapy in Westminster Denver Colorado

-We are proud to introduce to our list of advanced therapies Extracorporeal Shockwave Therapy (ESWT)!
+We are proud to introduce to our list of advanced therapies Extracorporeal Shockwave Therapy (ESWT) at our Westminster Denver Colorado location!
 ESWT has been highlighted in recent research for its amazing ability to increase blood flow to tissues and expedite the healing process of soft tissues such as ligaments and tendons.
 ESWT has show amazing results in the treatment of:

 -Epicondylitis such as